 Steps to Take After a Car Accident in Denver

 The steps you take after an accident can significantly impact your health.
 Some actions can also preserve your right to compensation.
-The most important thing is to assess your situation so that you can get to safety and receive appropriate medical care.
+The most important thing is to assess your situation so you can reach safety and receive appropriate medical care.
+If you have serious injuries, prioritize emergency medical treatment.

 After a Collision, Put Safety First